 The research team also looked at what’s effective at changing the public perception about cash transfers to homeless people.
 They found that pointing out how cash transfers actually produce net savings for society, as well as showing how homeless people spend the money, are both effective ways to counter stereotypes among the public.

 “People think that the status quo is cheap, but it’s actually incredibly expensive,” Williams said.
 “So why don’t we just give people the cash they need to transform their lives?”

 The benefits — and limitations — of giving people free money

-Williams developed the idea for the New Leaf Project when her co-founder sent her a link to a 2014 TED talk by the historian Rutger Bregman titled “Why we should give everyone a basic income.”
+Williams developed the idea for experiment, called the New Leaf Project, when her co-founder sent her a link to a 2014 TED talk by the historian Rutger Bregman titled “Why we should give everyone a basic income.”
 It argued that the most effective way to help people is to simply give them cash.

 The general idea behind basic income — that the government should give every citizen a monthly infusion of free money with no strings attached — has gained momentum in the past few years, with several countries running pilot programs to test it.

 And the evidence so far shows that getting a basic income tends to boost happiness, health, school attendance, and trust in social institutions, while reducing crime.
 Recipients generally spend the money on necessities like food, clothes, and utility bills.